Aghlabid architecture: General characteristics

 The century of Aghlabid rule saw a degree of political stability and continuity that allowed architectural patronage to flourish.
-The relatively large number of surviving monuments from this period in one region is unusual for this era of Islamic architecture, allowing for a more detailed study their architectural development.
+The relatively large number of surviving monuments from this period in one region is unusual for this era of Islamic architecture, allowing for a more detailed study of their architectural development.

 Aghlabid architecture remained heavily influenced by the traditions of Antiquity, evidenced by the continuing extensive use of stone and some associated decorative techniques.
 The ruins of Roman Africa were also frequently reused as a source of building materials, particularly for marble and cut stone.
 The Aghlabids' connection to the Abbasids in Baghdad also meant that they imported or adopted the latest techniques from the metropolitan Abbasid style in Iraq, as seen in the luster-painted tiles of the mihrab in the Great Mosque of Kairouan, the carved stucco decoration in Raqqada, and the stone-carving of the Mosque of Ibn Khayrun.

 The use of the horseshoe arch in Ifriqya is evident in this period, though the form is not as pronounced as it was in other periods and regions of Moorish architecture.
 Some of the smaller arches, especially for mihrabs and in decorative compositions, have one continuous curve (i.e. one that could be drawn with a single pass of a compass), but most of the time the arches were slightly pointed or deformed near their upper summits.

-During the Aghlabid period, the beginnings of geometrically-arranged arabesques can begin to be discerned, but this decorative technique was to be significantly enriched in later periods.
+During the Aghlabid period, the beginnings of geometrically arranged arabesques can begin to be discerned, but this decorative technique was to be significantly enriched in later periods.
 The geometric motifs typical of later Islamic art did not yet occupy a prominent role.
 Arabic inscriptions carved in Kufic script were sparsely but widely used in decoration as well.
 Various vegetal compositions of leaves and stems are attested in this period, with the designs differing depending on whether they were filling elongated friezes or larger panels.
 One decorative motif specific to the Aghlabid period is the use of floral rosettes set inside squares, circles, or lozenges.
 These motifs were carved in stone and found in the mosques of Kairouan and Sousse.
 The square tiles on the mihrab of the Great Mosque of Kairouan are also arranged in a pattern that recalls this motif.

-While many columns and capitals were reused from ancient buildings, some of the capitals of columns or colonettes found in Aghlabid mosques appear to be contemporary creations of the Aghlabid period.
-They have a simple and broadly-carved decoration of leaves on each side of the capital, ultimately inspired by ancient Corinthian models.
+While many columns and capitals were reused from ancient buildings, some of the capitals of columns and colonettes found in Aghlabid mosques appear to be contemporary creations of the Aghlabid period.
+They have a simple and broadly carved decoration of leaves on each side of the capital, ultimately inspired by ancient Corinthian models.
 They also resemble examples from Egypt, which Georges Marçais suggested may indicate a general style used in Islamic North Africa during this era.